alexharv074/aws_exam_notes/solution-architect-developer/dynamodb_notes.md

 Scan examines every item in the table.
 But can use *ProjectionExpression* to limit it.
 Less efficient than a Query.

+### Parallel scan

+By default, the Scan operation processes data sequentially.
+DynamoDB returns data to the application in 1 MB increments, and an application performs additional Scan operations to retrieve the next 1 MB of data.

 ### Reduced page size

 Because a Scan operation reads an entire page (by default, 1 MB), you can reduce the impact of the scan operation by setting a smaller page size.